sohit-agarwal/Wexflow/README.md

 Here are some examples of using Wexflow:

+- Batch recording live video feeds.
+- Batch transcoding audio and video files.
 - Batch uploading videos and their metadata to YouTube SFTP dropbox.
-- Batch transcoding audio and video files.
 - Batch converting, resizing and cropping images.
 - Creating and sending reports and invoices by email.
 - Connecting systems and applications via watch folders.